ace-wg/pubsub-profile/draft-ietf-ace-pubsub-profile.md

 # Requirements on Application Profiles {#groupcomm_requirements}

-This section lists the specifications on this profile based on the requirements defined in Appendix A of {{I-D.ietf-ace-key-groupcomm}}.
+This section lists the specifications on this profile based on the requirements defined in {{Appendix A of I-D.ietf-ace-key-groupcomm}}.

 * REQ1: Specify the format and encoding of 'scope'. : See {{scope}}.